Use legal software reporting to look back before moving forward into 2020

 This data can help you see whether your team members need additional help or training to do their jobs better.
 You can also find areas where you can implement tools to work smarter, not harder.
 For example, using the document assembly feature within Legal Files, your team no longer needs to waste precious time creating routine documents from scratch each time.
 Instead, they can rely upon the templates that they’ve already created and then complete with the relevant information from a specific file or matter.

 Using legal software to make 2020 your best year yet

 Reporting tools can help you reap massive benefits as a legal department in 2020.
 Not only can reporting help you review your workload and determine your staffing needs, it can also help you become more efficient in the coming months and years.
 These are excellent ways to gain an edge as legal departments face pressure to become more technologically innovative and operationally more efficient.

-In the next blog, we’ll discuss how reporting can help with risk and spend management, and increase cost efficiencies.
+In the next blog, we’ll discuss how reporting can help with risk and spend legal case management, and increase cost efficiencies.
 By tracking information in these areas, your department can save money and be more proactive.